When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Falling Asleep With Tinnitus

-Sound therapy at night works by reducing that contrast.
-You're not trying to drown out the tinnitus β€” you're giving your brain another signal to process, so the tinnitus stops dominating your attention.
-Published research on this approach recommends that masking sounds should not completely cover the tinnitus.
-Partial masking is more effective for long-term habituation.
-Studies also suggest that 30 or more minutes of daily sound therapy β€” particularly before sleep β€” may reduce emotional distress scores over time.
+Published research recommends that masking sounds should not completely cover the tinnitus.
+Partial masking is more consistent with long-term habituation.
+Studies also suggest that 30 or more minutes of daily sound therapy before sleep may reduce emotional distress scores over time.

 Why turn the frequency tone off at night?